Education | November 07, 2024

 Key takeaways:

-• Lower rates can help you qualify for a larger mortgage — but they can also heat up the real estate market and increase home prices, which impacts homebuyers, upsizers and downsizers.
+• Lower rates can help you qualify for a larger mortgage — but they can also heat up the real estate market and increase home prices, impacting homebuyers, upsizers and downsizers.

-• Lower interest rates may impact mortgage payments for some homeowners, while market changes in response to a rate cut may help you build equity in your home.
+• Lower interest rates may affect mortgage payments for some homeowners, while market changes in response to a rate cut may help you build equity in your home.

 If you’ve been following the real estate market, the Federal Reserve’s announcement today likely comes as a relief.

-This announcement directly affects new mortgage rates and can have ripple effects on real estate that is felt by first-time homebuyers and current homeowners alike.
+This announcement can directly affect new mortgage rates, as well as have ripple effects on real estate that is felt by first-time homebuyers and current homeowners alike.
 Whether you currently own a home or are looking to buy, here’s how today’s news may impact you and how to map out your next steps.

 Why do rate cuts affect real estate?